 The Beechcraft Bonanza is one of general aviation's great success stories.
 This classic airplane first flew in 1947 and is still in continuous production with a conventional tail rather than the distinctive V-tail with which it first flew.
 In addition to a generous acceptance within the aviation world, where it is regarded as the Cadillac of the single-engine light-plane field, the Bonanza also rated high marks in the industrial design field.
 In a survey of 100 leading designers, design teachers, and architects, published in Fortune magazine, April 1959, the Bonanza was rated as one of the 100 best designs of mass-produced products.

 The Bonanza's fine performance encouraged a number of people to select it for record-breaking flights.
 Probably the best known of these is the Waikiki Beech, in which William P. "Bill" Odom set two distance records.
 Beech Aircraft Corporation sponsored both of these record-breaking flights to demonstrate the efficiency and dependability of its airplane.
+In 1951, Congressman Peter Mack renamed the aircraft the Friendship Flame and made an around the world goodwill flight.

 On January 12, 1949, Odom established a record for light-plane flights from Hawaii to the continental United States.
 The Bonanza was the first light plane to make this flight, a great circle distance of 2,406.9 miles, though Odom actually flew 2,900 miles.
 Severe weather over Nevada forced Odom to abandon his ultimate goal of flying the entire continent and return to Oakland 22 hours and 6 minutes after takeoff.